Nothing beats the smell of these freshly baked easy vegan gingerbread cookies! These festive cookies are decorated with a simple white icing.

 - Roll into a ball then place in some cling film and place in the fridge to firm up for about half an hour.
 Preheat the oven to 160C fan/180C/300F.

-- Roll out the dough with a a rolling pin to roll the dough to 1/4 inch thick.
-To prevent any sticking to the rolling pin, place the dough in between two sheets of cling film and roll on top
+- Roll out the dough with a rolling pin until the dough is 1/4 inch thick.
+To prevent any sticking to the rolling pin, place the dough in between two sheets of cling film/parchment paper and roll on top of it.

 - Use the cookie cutters to cut out shapes and then place on a lined baking sheet.
 It will make between 15-30 depending on the size of your cookie cutters.